hexojs/hexo-filter-responsive-images/README.md

 You can specify `options` that will be passed to the `resize` method.
 For more information and all possible values for `options` check http://sharp.pixelplumbing.com/en/stable/api-resize/

+You can specify `quality` option, a number from 0 to 100, which controls quality of the output file.
+Works with jpg, webp and tiff format.

 Finally, you can specify one or more sharp API specific options.
 You can:
  - request to use `min`, `max` or `embed` strategy for resizing